lurchmath/lde/docs/api-structures.md

 Tree.
 In both cases, the trees' nodes are instances of this class (`Structure`).
-In particular, the Input Tree is composed of `InputStructure` instances (a direct subclass of `Structure`) and the Output Tree is composed of `OutputStructure` instances (another direct subclass)
+In particular, the Input Tree is composed of `InputStructure` instances (a direct subclass of `Structure`) and the Output Tree is composed of `OutputStructure` instances (another direct subclass).
+See also [the API documentation for the `InputStructure` class and its subclasses](api-input-structures.md).

 We build into this base class all the functionality that must be present at every point in those hierarchies, and leave to subclasses that functionality